 Applying for an emergency travel document in the United Arab Emirates

-If your passport or identity card (ID card) is lost or stolen while you are in the United Arab Emirates, and you need an emergency travel document soon, this is how to apply.
+If your passport or ID card is lost or stolen in the United Arab Emirates, and you need an emergency travel document soon, this is how to apply.

 - your date of birth;